lawrenceevalyn/Olli-game/README.md

 * add lengthier room descriptions for the first time a room is entered

 ## Development Log

+### July 8, 2017

+Today is an experiment in seeing how well I can get my parser and my lexicon to work together when I only MOSTLY understand how either one works...

 ### July 6 2017